bwsw/sj-platform/SJDocs/source/Tutorial.rst

  curl --request DELETE "http://$address/v1/modules/output-streaming/sflow-fallback-output/1.0/instance/sflow-fallback-output/"

-Via the UI you can make sure the instances are deleted.
+You can check the UI to make sure the instances are deleted.

 More Information
 -------------------